-While fishing with Alec Gerbec in Alphonse I quizzed him about the Alphlexo crab pattern and how it was different to the better known Flexo crab.
-Speaking of the Flexo, I searched the net for a possible originator of this fly and it seems that Richard Whitner is connected to the early development or at least popularization of the fly and similar patterns containing the Flexo Flyflex material in the States?
-The original Flexo crab is also sold as the Orvis Flexo crab; the connection between Orvis and the fly is unknown to me.
+While fishing with Alec Gerbec in Alphonse I quizzed him about the Alphlexo crab pattern.
+And how it was different to the better known Flexo crab.
+Speaking of the Flexo, I searched the net for a possible originator of this fly and it seems that Richard Whitner is connected to the early development or at least popularisation of the fly and similar patterns containing the Flexo Flyflex material in the States?
+The original Flexo crab is also sold as the Orvis Flexo crab.
+The connection between Orvis and the fly is unknown to me.
 However, Alec, currently one of the head guides at Alphonse Fishing Company had the following to say about his changes to the crab pattern to improve its performance in the Seychelles:

 “My experience with fishing permit solely comes from Alphonse as I never had fished any other permit destinations before I got here.
 Now that being said, the Alphlexo’s design had a lot of thought put into it in order to cater towards the situations we find at Alphonse and St. Francois.
 The original version of this fly was called the Orvis crab or Flexo crab, sold commercially which included the nylon mesh body, but had rubber legs and feather claws.

-Since the Alphlexo’s finishing touches were added, more permit have been caught in the Alphonse Group than ever before (personal communication with Alphonse Fishing Co. staff).
-As I understand, the fly made a huge difference and it was a great contribution towards figuring out what exactly permit wanted in the Seychelles.
+Since the Alphlexo’s finishing touches were added, more permit have been caught in the Alphonse Group than ever before.
+(According to personal communication with Alphonse Fishing Co. staff).
+As I understand, the fly made a huge difference.
+It was a great contribution towards figuring out what exactly permit wanted in the Seychelles.
 According to Cameron Musgrave, the white/clear Alphlexo also works really well for catching the swallow-tail parrotfish at St. Francois.
 Other species regularly caught on the Alphlexo crab include bonefish, emperors and bluefin trevally.
 Check out Pete’s step-by-step tying instructions of the Alphlexo in the link below: